Terms of reference—RIFA Eradication Program Steering Committee

 The skills composition will be reviewed every 12 months as part of the annual review of the Steering Committee operations.
 If it is necessary to replace a member of the Steering Committee, the need to retain any specific required skills brought to the Steering Committee by the member being replaced should be considered in choosing the new member.
 Where the replacement of a member results in a jurisdiction no longer having a representative on the Steering Committee, that jurisdiction should be given an opportunity to nominate a new member, if it so chooses.

 Members may appoint a person as the member’s proxy to attend and vote for the member at meetings.
-The chair may deputise the chairing of a meeting.
+For longer term absence, the member should advise the Steering Committee of the temporary replacement.

 Other officers may be invited to attend meetings at the discretion of the Chair to provide information and advice to the committee.